SyntaxSnipes/syntaxsnipes/README.md

 I'm Aayan (or syntaxsnipes on the interwebs).
 I am 15 years old.
 I am a student software developer, specializing in Front-End Web-Development, though I aspire to be a Full-Stack.
 I am a second year GCSE student at GEMS Founders School Al Barsha, in Dubai.
 I am into making websites and software that I personally think are super cool and neat, and I also like to learn and use new languages and technologies to help me along the way!
 In my free time, I like to play video games, and do Math or Physics.
 You can find my online curriculum vitae/portfolio at aayanpathan.com.

 ## Skills and Experience
-💻 HTML, CSS, JS
+- 💻 HTML, CSS/SCSS, JS
-⚛️ React
+- ⚛️ React
-🐍 Python
+- 🐍 Python

 ## Extra Info
 - 🔭 I’m currently working on my GCSEs